dkornai/hhsd-testdata/README.md

 # Introduction
 Contains all data and control files needed to reproduce results from 'Hierarchical heuristic species delimitation under the multispecies coalescent model with migration'.

-*Running of analyses requires the user install hhsd from https://github.com/abacus-gene/hhsd* *bash scripts only work if bash is installed, and the file system is unix-like!  (e.g. forward slashes for folders)*
+- *Running of analyses requires the user install hhsd from https://github.com/abacus-gene/hhsd*
+- *bash scripts only work if bash is installed, and the file system is unix-like!  (e.g. forward slashes for folders)*

 # Contents

 ## /Giraffe/

+Control files and empirical data for conducting hierarchical heuristic species delimitation on complex of five Giraffe populations.

 ### Original publication:
 Alice Petzold, Alexandre Hassanin,
 A Comparative Approach for Species Delimitation Based on Multiple Methods of Multi-Locus DNA Sequence Analysis: A Case Study of the Genus Giraffa (Mammalia,Cetartiodactyla),